-• Editor
+Editor

-Visual Studio Code (orVS Code)
+Visual Studio Code (or VS Code)

-• Git
+Git

-- Version-control system
+Version-control system

-- Python
+Python

-- Programming language

-- Created by Guido van Rossum in the late 1980s.
+- Programming language - Created by Guido van Rossum in the late 1980s.

-CSCI 134 Is A Fast-Paced Course
+Fast Paced Course

 - How to succeed: - Read and think about labs as soon as they are released - Seek help!
 Use resources!
-We are all here to help you! - Learning to program is all about PRACTICE, PRACTICE, PRACTICE! - Just like learning a musical instrument, learning to ski, or building muscle, it requires repetition, dedication, and reflection - Cannot be a passive participant - Don't be afraid to fail and make mistakes-in fact you are encouraged to do so!
-"Fail early and often" - No one learns anything without making mistakes and learning why and how to fix them - A program bug can be a powerful teaching tool.
-There are some mistakes that I will only make once thanks to my experience debugging!
+We are all here to help you! - Learning to program is all about PRACTICE, PRACTICE! - Just like learning a musical instrument, learning to ski, or building muscle, it requires repetition and dedication - Can't passively absorb material - Don't be afraid to fail and make mistakes-in fact you are encouraged to do so! - No one learns anything without making mistakes and learning why and how to fix them